StarRocks/docs/sql-reference/sql-functions/json-functions/json-constructor-functions/json_object.md

 ## Description

 Converts one or more key-value pairs to a JSON object that consists of the key-value pairs.
-The key-value pairs are sorted by key in dictionary order.
+The key-value pairs are sorted by key in the dictionary order.

 ## Syntax